 WUIVAC modeled the minimum travel time for fire to reach the Garden Road community.
 When compared to the actual travel time of the Cedar Fire, WUIVAC "under-predicted" the time necessary for fire to reach the community for all three time steps.
-For example, based on the FARSITE modeling results the Cedar Fire took longer than one hour to traverse the distance indicated by the 1-hour trigger buffer.
-Underprediction of the actual fire travel time would have triggered an earlier evacuation, as the fire would take longer to spread from the edge of the trigger buffer to the community.
+For example, based on the FARSITE modeling results the Cedar Fire took longer than 1 h to traverse the distance indicated by the 1-h trigger buffer.
+Under-prediction of the actual fire travel time would have triggered an earlier evacuation, as the fire would take longer to spread from the edge of the trigger buffer to the community.
 Since evacuation trigger buffers represent the minimum time required to traverse the given distance, some under-prediction is expected, as fire is unlikely to travel along an optimal path.
-Under-prediction of the fire travel time allows additional time for evacuation, so it is much more desirable than over-prediction.
-In the case of overprediction of fire travel time, the fire arrives at the community before the WUIVACmodeled shortest path time has elapsed.
-Over-prediction is a very serious error, since the fire could arrive before an evacuation is complete.
+Under-prediction of the